Healthy Zucchini Muffins are easy to make in one bowl and super delicious! They are light, fluffy and moist muffins loaded with flecks of zucchini!

 Healthy zucchini muffins in paper liners stacked on top of each other, fresh zucchini.

-These healthy zucchini muffins are inspired by my whole grain healthy zucchini bread and healthy zucchini banana bread and taste amazing!
+These healthy zucchini muffins are inspired by my whole grain healthy zucchini bread and healthy zucchini banana bread.
+They all taste amazing based on hundreds readers reviews!

-• Fiber fueled: Swapping white flour for whole grains add fiber and keeps you full longer.
+• Fiber fueled: Swapping white flour for whole grain flour adds fiber and keeps you full longer.

-• Lower in sugar: The only added sweetener is maple syrup!
+• Lower in sugar: The only added sweetener in this healthy zucchini muffin recipe is maple syrup.

-• Lower in fat: Swapping some of the oil retains moisture but lowers oil consumption.
+• Lower in fat: Replacing some of the oil with applesauce retains moisture but lowers the fat consumption.

 • Veggies: A full 2 cups of zucchini in 12 muffins means you are getting an extra serving of veggies!

-Zucchini, whole wheat flour, applesauce, maple syrup, oil, vanilla extract, eggs, cinnamon, baking staples, oil.
+Zucchini, whole wheat flour, applesauce, maple syrup, oil, vanilla extract, eggs, cinnamon, baking powder, baking soda, salt, oil.

-• Zucchini: You will need a full two cups of shredded zucchini, that has not been squeezed!
+• Zucchini: You will need 2 cups of shredded zucchini that has not been squeezed.
+Yellow squash is OK too.

-• Maple syrup or honey: Both pack a sweet punch and each will result in a slightly different taste, use what you prefer.
+• Maple syrup or honey: Both pack natural sweetness and each will result in a slightly different taste, use what you prefer.
+Use any other sugar but make sure it’s liquid!

-• Pure vanilla extract: Pure vs. imitation for best taste results.
+• Pure vanilla extract: Pure vanilla vs. imitation for best flavor.

-• Baking powder + soda: Used to give and to create a light and airy texture, avoiding heavy and dense muffins.
+• Baking powder and soda: Used to create light and airy texture.
 Find aluminum free baking powder, if you can.

 How to Make Healthy Zucchini Muffins

-Stir in flour: Add flour and stir until just combined.
+3. And in flour and zucchini: Add flour and stir until just combined.
 I like to leave it with a few patches of flour for about 3 minutes and stir again.
-The batter will thicken as dry ingredients absorb moisture.
+Fold in shredded zucchini.

-Bake muffins: Distribute batter evenly between 12 openings of a muffin tin and bake for 20 minutes or until a toothpick inserted in the center comes out clean.
+4. Bake the muffins: Distribute batter with trigger cookie dough scoop evenly between 12 openings of a muffin pan and bake for 20 minutes or until a toothpick inserted in the center comes out clean.

 Baked zucchini muffins in blue muffin tin.